anshulsawant/llms-11-667/hw12/project_report.md

 The data utilized in this project originates from the `gsm8k` dataset, sourced via the Hugging Face Hub (`dataset.name: gsm8k`).
 This dataset contains thousands of grade school level math word problems.
 Each problem is accompanied by a detailed, step-by-step natural language solution that culminates in a final numerical answer, clearly demarcated by the `####` pattern.

 Two distinct configurations of this dataset were employed during the Supervised Fine-Tuning (SFT) phase to explore the impact of data format:

-* **`main` (`dataset.config_name: main`):** This configuration provides standard question-answer pairs.
+* **main (`dataset.config_name: main`):** This configuration provides standard question-answer pairs.
 The answer string typically includes the intermediate reasoning steps written in a natural, explanatory style.
-* **`socratic` (`dataset.config_name: socratic`):** This variant presents the reasoning process in a more decomposed, step-by-step manner, often resembling a guided dialogue or a Socratic questioning approach, potentially offering more explicit guidance for the model during training.
+* **socratic (`dataset.config_name: socratic`):** This variant presents the reasoning process in a more decomposed, step-by-step manner, often resembling a guided dialogue or a Socratic questioning approach, potentially offering more explicit guidance for the model during training.

 The standard dataset splits were adopted for the experiments.
 The `train` split, containing 7,473 examples, was used for fine-tuning (both SFT and PPO rollouts using the `main` config).
-The `test` split comprises 1,319 examples; however, for consistent and efficient evaluation across different models and methods, a randomly selected subset of 100 examples from the `test` split was used (`num_eval_samples: 100`).
+The `test` split comprises 1,319 examples; however, for consistent and efficient evaluation across different models and methods, a randomly selected subset of 256 examples from the `test` split was used (`num_eval_samples: 256`).
 A dedicated validation split was not explicitly utilized for hyperparameter tuning in this project iteration.

 **Dataset Examples:**